sjmog/ralyxa/README.md

 A Ruby framework for interacting with Amazon Alexa.
 Designed to work with Sinatra, although can be used with a few other web frameworks.

+An example application implementing the gem can be played with [here](https://github.com/sjmog/ralyxa_example).

 ## Installation

 Add this line to your application's Gemfile: